 We are providing support for projects focused on climate change.
 We think about ourselves to be similar to a fundraising project.
 In some ways, we could be compared to Red Cross’ activities, but more focused on climate change projects.

 .
 We never envisioned any money from it.
 Sustainability has been a primary concern all the way.
 We are already facing the consequences of our activities.
 The climate changes drastically every year.
-Water level rises, Ozone hole expand more and more.
+The water level rises, the Ozone hole expands more and more.
 The more we ignore these global issues, the more we will suffer.
 If we do not take action now, we will leave complete chaos for our children.
 They will have to solve our mistakes and fight with even more serious problems than what we have now.

 .
-However, since we are collaborating with many other projects, we could say that we cover a big part of the SDGs.
+However, since we are collaborating with many other projects, we could say that we cover a big part of the SDGs

-Moreover, we partner with projects fighting poverty and enhancing life on land, education healthcare, jobs creation, accessible energy, etc.
+.
+Moreover, we partner with projects fighting poverty and enhancing life on land, education, healthcare, jobs creation, accessible energy, etc.

 We already have many subscribers, but what we would like to achieve is a much higher number of members.
-An increase in their number, would mean that we would be able to invest more in projects and boost their activities.
+An increase in their number would mean that we would be able to invest more in projects and boost their activities.

 Additionally, we are trying to put more focus on encouraging people to reduce their own emissions.
 What we are hoping for, is to develop our own project this year.
 But we are still at the very beginning of the planning stage.
 Therefore, we cannot be certain of the launch date.